periode/digital-culture/sessions/05_economy.md

 ---

-the value creation is co-opted by platforms. how?
+the value creation is co-opted by platforms through:

 - information asymetry
 - monopoly